Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory

 This results in the equality shown in Eq.~(\ref{eq:UVBorelInt}).
-For an IR renormalon, however, the generic Borel function of Eq.~(\ref{eq:BorelDir}) has cuts (or poles) along the positve real Borel space axis as illustrated in Fig.~\ref{fig:u-contourIR}.
-These lead to a difference between the CIPT and FOPT Borel integrals, if cuts or poles are contained within the closed contour defined from the $u$ and $\bar u$ paths related through the complex relation $u = (\frac{a(-x)}{a_0}) \bar u$ and closed at real positive infinity.
+For an IR renormalon, however, the generic Borel function of Eq.~(\ref{eq:BorelDir}) has cuts (or poles) along the positive real Borel space axis as illustrated in Fig.~\ref{fig:u-contourIR}.
+So, path~2 is equivalent to path~1b if ${\rm Im}[a(-x)]>0$, and it is equivalent to path~1a if ${\rm Im}[a(-x)]<0$.
+It is this particular dependence of the result of the $\bar u$ Borel integral on the complex phase of $x$, which causes the difference of the CIPT Borel sum to the FOPT Borel sum, which is obtained from taking the average obtained from paths~1a and 1b.
+We stress that the way how the results of the integrations along paths~1a and 1b are handled by the CIPT Borel representation is a reflection of the properties of CIPT expansion method.
+However, the considerations related to Fig.~\ref{fig:ucontour} also show that, if one is willing to consider deformations of the Borel integration paths far away from either the real $u$-axis for FOPT or the $\bar u$-axis for CIPT, it is possible to make the FOPT Borel sum agree with CIPT Borel sum and vice versa.
+We do not discuss this possibility here since the integrations along the real Borel $u$- or $\bar u$-axes provide the correct description of the FOPT and CIPT moment series at intermediate orders as we see in Secs.~\ref{sec:large-beta} and \ref{sec:realistic}.